view7677/java-interview-questions/pages/Multi-threading.md

 #### 153. In what scenarios can we interrupt a thread?
 We can interrupt a thread if we want to wake it up from the sleep or wait state.

-#### 154. In Java, is it possible to lock an object for exclusive use by a thread?
+#### 154. In Java, is it possible to lock an object for exclusive use by a thread ?

 Yes.
 We can use synchronized block to lock an object.
 The locked object is inaccessible to any other thread.
 Only the thread that has locked it can access it.

 #### 155. How `notify()` method is different from `notifyAll()` method?

 In Java, `notify()` method is used to unblock a specific thread that is in waiting stated.
 Whereas, `notifyAll()` method is used to unblock all the threads that are in waiting state.